Intense bursts of rain threaten flooding and landslides in LA area as storm hands California its final soaking | KRDO

 Soaked state battles flooding, mudslides

-As rain continues to pelt a vast portion of California Tuesday, saturated grounds and swelling waterways are struggling to take in the influx of water, causing runoff to gush over local roads, soften soil for mudslides and cause widespread concern of flooding.
+Saturated ground and swollen waterways struggled to take in the influx of water on Tuesday as rain pelted a vast portion of California, causing runoff to gush over local roads, soften soil for mudslides and cause widespread concern of flooding.

-Downpours will be more isolated, but still remain a concern on Tuesday as the atmospheric river fueling the storms weakens.
-The position of the atmospheric river will continue to wobble a bit into the evening, and in the process, point its firehose of moisture at different parts of coastal Southern California, raising rainfall totals where it does.

-The region, including Los Angeles, faces a considerable flood threat as a result, and is under a Level 3 of 4 flood risk on Tuesday.

-Heavy bursts of rain with lighter showers in between are likely in the Los Angeles area, before steadier rain arrives in the evening.
-Rainfall this evening could bring a “renewed threat of flooding,” according to the National Weather Service.
+Downpours became more isolated Wednesday morning but remained a concern in Southern California as the atmospheric river that fueled the storms weakened.

-People in southwest California should be cautious of large mud and rock slides along canyon roads as well as debris flows in areas recently burned by wildfires, the forecast office in Los Angeles warned.
+People in southwest California should remain cautious of large mud and rock slides along canyon roads as well as debris flows in areas recently burned by wildfires, the weather service office in Los Angeles warned ahead of the heaviest rain.

 Large boulders and chunks of debris caused the closure of westbound traffic on a portion of the Pacific Coast Highway near Malibu Monday, according to the Los Angeles County Sheriff’s Office.